-Incoming packets should flow through the security appliances in the hub before reaching the back-end servers and services in the spokes.
+Incoming packets can flow through the security appliances in the hub before reaching the back-end servers and services in the spokes.
 Examples include the firewall, IDS, and IPS.
-Before they leave the network, internet-bound packets from the workloads should also flow through the security appliances in the perimeter network.
+Before they leave the network, internet-bound packets from the workloads can also flow through the security appliances in the perimeter network.
 This flow enables policy enforcement, inspection, and auditing.

 Perimeter network components include:

 - Virtual networks, user-defined routes, and network security groups

 - Azure Application Gateway with web application firewall (WAF)